gardener-attic/component-spec/doc/proposal/03-component-repository.md

 **Description**: Deletes a local blob. *blobIdentifier* is the *Component Repository* specific information you got when you uploaded the local blob.

-An error occurs if there is still an existing reference to the blob.
+An error occurs if there is still an existing reference to the local blob.

 **Inputs**: